 Before I continue, below you can see a graphic showing you briefly how the service works.

-Now for the reasons why I recommend this service:
+I have been using Wise for years and here are some of the reasons why I recommend this service:

 1. Cheap fees